|Time of year:

-Lead Guide is Ronan Mullen who has worked in the outdoors professionally for over 20 years.
+Lead Guide is Ronan Mullen who has worked in the outdoors professionally for over 25 years.
 Ronan is an extreme weather expert and has explored many areas in Scandinavia, Morocco, the Alps and beyond.
 Renowned Outdoor Chef and Guide Kieran Creevy will also be joining us.
-Both Ronan and Kieran and International Mountain Leaders, highly qualified to lead groups all over the world.
+Both Ronan and Kieran and International Mountain Leaders, Ronan is also a Level 2 Arctic Guide and both are highly qualified to lead groups all over the world.

 This expedition is no walk in the park, participants will need to be fit but you have time to build your fitness and we will provide you with a personalised fitness program to get you ready.

 ‘Brilliant trip, great fun and got me to the point where i can now push on to longer trips and ski independently with confidence.
 Couldn’t have asked for more!’